Functional group

-In organic chemistry, a functional group is a substituent or moiety in a molecule that causes the molecule's characteristic chemical reactions.
+In organic chemistry, a functional group is any substituent or moiety in a molecule that causes the molecule's characteristic chemical reactions.
 The same functional group will undergo the same or similar chemical reactions regardless of the rest of the molecule's composition.
 This enables systematic prediction of chemical reactions and behavior of chemical compounds and the design of chemical synthesis.
 The reactivity of a functional group can be modified by other functional groups nearby.
 Functional group interconversion can be used in retrosynthetic analysis to plan organic synthesis.